 How much will it cost on finance?

-The defender is an expensive vehicle to finance.
+The Land Rover Defender is an expensive vehicle to finance.
 The D240 SE will cost £779.80 per month over three years with a Land Rover Personal Contract Purchase (PCP) agreement.
 That’s based on payment of an initial £5604 deposit and an annual mileage of no more than 10,000.
 Excess mileage will be charged at 14p per mile.
 The optional final payment is £30,122.

 What can I tow with a B licence?